 Opening your tax bill can be a cause for shock, if not outrage.
 But by learning how property taxes are computed in Michigan, you can investigate whether the assessed value of your home is too high, and thus is the basis of an excessive property tax bill.

 This article describes the tax assessment process in Michigan and measures you can take to have that value reduced.
-You may be able to knock some dollars off your property tax bill.

 The process begins when a local public official, known as the local tax assessor, determines your home's taxable value.
 In Michigan, the taxable value of a home is up to 50% of its "true cash value" (basically, what the home would sell for on the open market).
 The 50% figure is also known as the assessment ratio.